s-zeid/elements/README.md

 * Currently, Elements uses an extended version of [Singularity Definition Files][sdf] to define containers and has a container build-time dependency on Singularity.
-Singularity is not used to run Elements containers, and unlike Singularity, **filesystems, PID and IPC namespaces, and the environment ARE contained by default**.
+(Singularity is not used to run Elements containers, and unlike Singularity, **filesystems, PID and IPC namespaces, and the environment ARE contained by default**.)

-  This also means that root is required to build the container image, layer caching is non-existent, and the definition format is completely different from Dockerfiles.
+  This means that root is required to build the container image, layer caching is non-existent, and the definition format is completely different from Dockerfiles.
 I plan to switch to Buildah and an extended (but backwards-compatible) Dockerfile syntax, which will resolve all these issues.